 The Point in Time (PIT) survey is the best source of information on unsheltered persons.
-When comparing the 2025 PIT with 2024 PIT for sheltered and unsheltered, the data shows:
+When comparing the 1/2024 PIT with 1/2023 PIT for sheltered and unsheltered, the data shows:

-- The total number of individuals identified in the PIT has increased 7% (53 more individuals); - The number of single adults increased 15% (71 more sheltered and 7 more unsheltered); and - The number of unaccompanied youth and minor parents increased from 2 to 4.
+- The total number of individuals identified in the PIT has increased (112 more individuals). - The number of single adults increased (111 more sheltered and 8 more unsheltered). - The number of unaccompanied youth and minor parents continues to be very low on the night of the PIT, as the tendency for youth is to "couch surf," which is not included in HUD's definition of homelessness.